joaotavora/sly/README.md

 ```

 If you wish to byte-compile SLY yourself (not needed generally) you can do `make
-compile contrib-compile` in the dir where you cloned SLY.
+compile compile-contrib` in the dir where you cloned SLY.

 Running the server standalone
 -----------------------------